jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 4.10 - Import Macros

-@pytest.mark.import-macros Copy the HTML structure of the `index.html` from `templates.html`.
+@pytest.mark.import-macros Copy the HTML structure of the `index.html` file from `templates.html`.
 Paste in the new block replacing the existing `content` block.

 ## 4.11 - Display All Jobs